Welcome to IELTS

 Duration 60 min

-Both test versions (IELTS Academic and IELTS General Training) will include two Writing tasks.
-In task 1 you will be asked to describe, summarise or explain the represented graph, table, chart or diagram in your own words (150 words).
+IELTS Academic and IELTS General Training include two Writing tasks.
+In the IELTS Academic task 1 you will be asked to describe, summarise or explain the represented graph, table, chart or diagram in your own words.
 For General Training you may be asked to write a letter or complaint.
 You may be asked to describe and explain the shown data, describe the stages of a process or describe an object.
 In task 2 you will be asked to write an essay in response to an argument or problem, supported by evidence and examples from the test takers’ own experience.
-Responses to task 2 must be at least 250 words in length.
-Both tasks must be written in a formal style.

 Task 2 is worth twice as much in marks as task 1.